reshmabidikar/slate/source/includes/_payment.md

 **Request Body**

-A Payment object containing, at least, the `paymentExternalKey`
+A PaymentTransaction object containing, at least, the `paymentExternalKey`

 **Query Parameters**